srikant25/vehicle-detection-and-speed-estimation/README.md

 # vehicle-detection-and-speed-estimation
+here we can detect the car and estimate the velocity of that car\\
+Algorithm
-here we can detect the car and estimate the velocity of that car Algorithm step1- load the car video step2- for vehicle detection pretrained haar casaded classier. step3- once a car is detected ,using the cascadeclassier() function on the haar cascade devoloped step4- vehicle tracking(assigning IDs to vehicle) we use corelation tracker from dlib library.
+step1- load the car video
+step2- for vehicle detection pretrained haar casaded classier. step3- once a car is detected ,using the cascadeclassier() function on the haar cascade devoloped step4- vehicle tracking(assigning IDs to vehicle) we use corelation tracker from dlib library.